ehsannikbin/Unit-cell-determination/README.md

 The workflow bridges the gap between raw microscope data and crystallographic parameters.
 It consists of two main stages:
 1.  **Facet Selection:** Interactive visualization and extraction of reciprocal lattice vectors.
-2.  **Unit Cell Determination:** (In development) Algorithms to solve the unit cell parameters based on the extracted vectors.
+2.  **Unit Cell Determination:** A hybrid optimization algorithm (Global + Local) to solve unit cell parameters based on the extracted vectors.

 ## Repository Structure